Alhazen4/no-surat-fix/README.md

 # no-surat-fix

 [IMPORTANT!]
-[Before installing the node module, change the vuex version in front-surat from 4.x.x to 3.6.2]
+[Before installing the node module, change the vuex version in front-surat from 4.x.x to 3.6.2] [This app using Vue.Js version ^2.6.14.
+Updating or Downgrading may cause some error!]